-Capital spending totalled \$8.6 million in property, plant and equipment during Q1, 2015. \$1.4 million was invested at Guanaceví, with \$1.3 million spent on 0.9 kilometres of mine development and \$0.1 million on the tailings dam and various equipment.
-At Bolañitos, the Company invested \$1.6 million on underground development, development of 1.3 kilometres to access the LL-Ascunción ore body, \$0.3 million on tailings expansion and \$0.1 million on various mine equipment.
-At El Cubo, the Company invested \$5.0 million, with \$4.5 million incurred developing 3.3 kilometres underground and improving the ventilation system. \$0.5 million was spent on various equipment as the mine prepares to increase output to 2,200 tpd.
+Capital spending totalled \$18.0 million in property, plant and equipment during the first half of 2015. \$4.2 million was invested at Guanaceví, with \$3.1 million spent on 2.0 kilometres of mine development and \$1.1 million spent on the tailings dam and mine equipment.
+At Bolañitos, the Company invested \$3.4 million on underground development of 3.1 kilometres to access the LL-Ascunción ore body, \$0.6 million on tailings expansion and \$0.1 million on mine equipment.
+At El Cubo, the Company invested \$9.7 million, with \$8.1 million on development of 6.3 kilometres underground and improving the ventilation system.
+An additional \$1.1 million was spent on various equipment as the mine prepares to increase output to 2,200 tpd.
 The Company spent \$0.2 million on corporate equipment.
+The Company entered in two lease agreement for equipment totaling an additional \$0.7 million in capital asset additions, \$0.4 million at Guanaceví and \$0.3 million at El Cubo.